Elion-Hitchings Building: Later developments

-A 130,000-square-foot wing with more offices and a dining room was described as utilizing characteristics of the original building, turning the original building into an L shape.
+A 130,000-square-foot wing with more offices and a dining room was described as using characteristics of the original building, turning the original building into an L shape.
 Rudolph wanted the L eventually turned into a U-shape.
 The A-frame became a V which was repeated, but the angle for the structural steel in the original building was not used.
-This wing has since been torn down.

-In 1988 the building was named for the Nobel Prize winning scientists Gertrude B. Elion and George H. Hitchings, who worked at Burroughs Wellcome and invented drugs still used many years later.
+In 1988 the building was named after the Nobel Prize winning scientists Gertrude B. Elion and George H. Hitchings, who worked at Burroughs Wellcome and invented drugs still used many years later.

 Glaxo P.L.C. acquired Wellcome P.L.C. in 1995 and GlaxoWellcome merged with SmithKline Beecham in 2000 to form GlaxoSmithKline.

 GlaxoSmithKline moved all of its operations from Cornwallis Road and Maughn Road to Moore Drive in 2011.
 United Therapeutics, which opened a research and manufacturing facility in 2009 next door, bought the building from GlaxoSmithKline along with 140 acres and two other buildings, for $17.5 million in a deal that closed in June 2012.
 The new owner tore down 400,000 square feet of the buildings in 2014, while promising to make an effort to save the remaining 150,000 square feet.
 According to Dickinson, United Therapeutics actually did nothing other than offer tours, while the building continued to deteriorate.
-As of 2018, the status was "renovation and extension planned".
+In 2018, the status was "renovation and extension planned".

 Demolition

-United Therapeutics received a permit on September 4, 2020, to tear down the remainder of the building, claiming it was too deteriorated and too expensive to renovate.
-Design critic Alexandra Lange and modern architecture conservation nonprofit Docomomo US announced the news September 10 on social media, and Dickinson said making people around the world aware was the key to saving the building.
+United Therapeutics received a permit on September 4, 2020, to tear down the remainder of the building, saying it was too deteriorated and too expensive to renovate.
+Design critic Alexandra Lange and modern architecture conservation non-profit Docomomo International announced the news September 10 on social media, and Dickinson said making people around the world aware was the key to saving the building.
 Late in September 2020, a petition opposing this action had 2500 signatures.

 On January 18, 2021, images appeared on Twitter showing the last standing portions of the building being torn down.